kwawrows/dunetrigger/docs/README.md

 The data lives in dunegpvms: /pnfs/dune/scratch/users/kwawrows/singlee_n50k/tps/

-These files contain TPs generated using different algorithms, but since this data comes from the threshold scan study, some available thresholds are really low.
-Decent ranges:
-- **Simple Threshold**:  20-30 ADC
-- **Running Sums**: 30-40 ADC

 The files contain TPs generated with all three algorithms (this was part of the threshold scan study, so some thresholds are way too low).
-In general I'd recommend to sticking to:
+Decent ranges for analysis where you don't end up with a lot og noise are:

 - **Simple threshold**: 20-30 ADC
 - **Running sums**: 30-40 ADC

-If you want to analyze a run with a specific threshold or algorithm, you need to call the appropriate producer.
+If you want to analyse a run with a specific threshold or algorithm, you need to call the appropriate producer in the analser fcl.
 For example, use `tpmakerTPC30RS` for a 30 ADC threshold run with Running Sum.

-## Producers
+## TP producers

 - `RunTrigger.. | tpmakerTPC35RS...` | std::vector<dunedaq::trgdataformats::TriggerPrimitive> | 40
 - `RunTrigger.. | tpmakerTPC30RS...` | std::vector<dunedaq::trgdataformats::TriggerPrimitive> | 2021